Clex1o1/alexander/content/blog/2024-03-15-component-patterns.md

 </template>

 <script lang="ts">
-import { defineComponent } from 'vue';
+import { defineComponent } from "vue";
-import Layout from './Layout.vue'; // Assuming this is the path to Layout
+import Layout from "./Layout.vue"; // Assuming this is the path to Layout

 export default defineComponent({
-  name: 'Page',
+  name: "Page",
   components: {
     Layout,
   },